osonus/oson/UserGuide.md

 2. Provide a default object directly using ClassMapper configuration
 3. Provide constructor annotations

-If all of these are not met, the tool will try tens of other ways to create a new instance, or fails at the end.
+If all of these are not met, the tool will try tens of other ways to create a new instance, or fails in the end.